captn3m0/msgboy/README.markdown

 * Integrate with bit.ly
 * Integrate with Chartbeat
 * More plugins for websites that have some kind of subscription scheme.
+* Keyboard navigation for the dashboard and notifications.
+* Grouping of items in the dashboard (by source, and by topic).

 ## Publishers